Labor Rights and Enforcement: Minnesota

 - Application of the MLRA is generally limited to very small employers that do not fall within the jurisdiction of the National Labor Relations Board.
 See Minnesota Labor Relations Act.

-- Minnesota has a labor relations anti-injunction statute that protects employees' right to organize that is generally applicable only where the federal labor law does not reach, such as, primarily, in the public sector.
+- Minnesota has a labor relations anti-injunction statute that protects employees' right to organize that is generally applicable only where the federal labor law does not reach.
 See Minnesota Labor Disputes Injunction Act.